However, I’ve come to love Boric acid powder (available on Amazon) for its effectiveness in killing roaches. Boric Acid For Roaches?

 Unfortunately, the boric acid powder can be easily misapplied and readily blown away by air currents.
-This could send the powder to areas where kids and pets could come into contact with it and sadly get poisoned.
+This could send the powder to areas where kids and pets could contact it and sadly get poisoned.
 Therefore, the most effective application method is to make a boric acid paste for the roaches to eat.

 How To Make a Roach-attracting (and killing) Boric Acid Paste